MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/google-sign-in-unity.md

 ## Adding Google sign-in to your Unity Game

-The code to get **Google** sign-in working is fairly minimal.
+The code to get Google sign-in working is fairly minimal.
 There is the initialization code, which you will put in your Start (or anywhere you are initializing or starting up your app).

 This can be in different places, depending on the architecture and framework of your game or app.
-In any case, the code below will initialize **Google Play Games**.
+In any case, the code below will initialize Google Play Games.

 > [!NOTE]
-> Make *sure* that you don't forget the **Using** statements, so that you can use the **Google Play Games SDK**.
+> Make *sure* that you don't forget the **Using** statements, so that you can use the Google Play Games SDK.

 ```csharp
 // These using statements are required.